Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Simulation and Data Analysis Pipeline

+In order to widen the overall parameter space and keep our sampling as unbiased as possible, the remaining parameters are randomly generated due to the difficulties in constructing model-based surface brightness ratios, limb-darkening and gravity-darkening coefficients, and reflection coefficients for the light curves.
+For each individual binary, the surface brightness ratio, the limb-darkening coefficients, and the gravity-darkening coefficients are randomly generated from the range between $0$ and $1$ and for the light curve analyses, uniform priors extending from $0$ to $1$ are used for each of these parameters.
+Similarly, the reflection model coefficients are randomly generated from the range between $0$ and $5$ with uniform priors from $0$ to $5$ used for the light curve analyses.

 A Gaussian likelihood function is used, appropriate for the error bars associated with optical data, computed by comparing the flux and flux uncertainties to the simulated light curve model.
-We vary the parameters $P_0$, $t_0$, $\iota$, $q$, $r_1$, $r_2$, and the scale factor during the inference.
+We vary the parameters $P_0$, $t_0$, $\iota$, $q$, $r_1$, $r_2$, $J$, $\textrm{ldc}_1$, $\textrm{ldc}_2$, $\textrm{gdc}_1$, $\textrm{gdc}_2$, $\textrm{heat}_1$, $\textrm{heat}_2$, and the scale factor during the inference.
 To carry out the Bayesian inferences we use the python package \texttt{bilby}, which uses the python package \texttt{PyMultiNest} \citep{BuGe2014} based on the C-library \texttt{MultiNest} \citep{FeHo2009} as its backend, shown to be useful for high-dimensional sampling problems in many areas of astrophysics.

-\subsection{Combining Multi-Night Observations}
+\subsection{Combining multi-night observations}

-Using the expression for chirp mass given by Eq.~\ref{eq:ChirpMass} and $\Delta t_{eclipse}$ given by Eq.~\ref{eq:Residual}, we use the residual eclipse times derived from each observation to fit for the chirp mass of each white dwarf binary system.
+Using the expression for chirp mass given by equation~\ref{eq:ChirpMass} and $\Delta t_{eclipse}$ given by equation~\ref{eq:Residual}, we use the residual eclipse times derived from each observation to fit for the chirp mass and initial period of each white dwarf binary system.
 To do so, we construct a Gaussian likelihood using the median and standard deviation of the eclipse time residuals calculated from each observation.
-Although the uncertainty in orbital period is negligible for most of our binaries, a few require that we use a kernel density estimate of the period posterior as our prior rather than holding the period fixed.
-For our chirp mass prior, we use a kernel density estimate of the chirp mass distributions constructed using the $f_{GW}$ and $\dot{f}_{GW}$ posteriors obtained from \texttt{gbmcmc}.
-We opted to use this prior for chirp mass over a uniform prior from $0$ to $1.25$ solar masses, although the impact was only significant for a small fraction of our selected white dwarf binaries.
+For our initial period priors we construct Gaussian kernel density estimates of the period posteriors obtained from the light curve fitting process.
+For the electromagnetic analyses we used a uniform prior for chirp mass extending from $0.05$ to $1.25$ solar masses, for the combined analyses we construct a Gaussian kernel density estimate of the chirp mass distributions constructed using the $f_{GW}$ and $\dot{f}_{GW}$ posteriors obtained from \texttt{gbmcmc}.

-\subsection{Radial Velocities}
+\subsection{Radial velocities}

 The final set of simulated observations are radial velocity observations of the white dwarf binaries.
 In general, these are required to make accurate estimates of the individual masses of the system.
 The radial velocity of the secondary object, $K_2$, is related to the orbital period, chirp mass, mass ratio, and inclination by